serviewcare/EJDBKit/README.md

 Usage
 ==================

-**EJDBDatabase** - This is the object you will likely use most often.
-It allows you to open/close a database and create/remove/query collections.
+**EJDBDatabase** - This is the object that holds the underlying database.

 Example: